ckane/bsidescincy.org/README.md

 hexo clean
 hexo gen

+# You can deploy the static files to a test S3 bucket that you've created or been granted rights on:
+aws s3 sync --delete ./public/ s3://bsidescincy-test/
+# Then, visit http://bsidescincy-test.s3-website.<region>.amazonaws.com/ to test it in the wild

 # This deploys the static files to the s3 bucket, using the convention common to AWS S3 web hosting:
 aws s3 sync --delete ./public/ s3://bsidescincy.org/
 ```